FAQs about Distance Learning

 Our Learning Management System (LMS) is completely web-based and requires no special software to install.
 However, for the smoothest possible experience, we recommend a high-performing computer with high-speed Internet access, as well as updated versions of your browser and Flash.
 Many courses also require the use of a webcam.
-Finally, like our residential courses, our distance courses use Logos Bible Software, which has its own minimum requirements.

 14. What is a cohort?